 All these materials may belong to different projects, or to different phases of a big project.
 They must be kept isolated, protected, and easily accessible.
 The VLM technology allows to store them in the same vertical warehouse, but logically mapped and separated, dematerializing the management of their physical availability.
 The operator digitally interacts with the company information systems and the VLM brings in front of her or him the tray that can accept the part to store or contains the component to pick.
 All picking and replenishment operations are monitored and documented to offer full traceability of the orders and monitor stock levels in real-time.

-Vertical Lift Modules boosts storage and retrieval for essential parts
+b) Vertical Lift Modules boosts storage and retrieval for essential parts

 B. PPAP is the last step in the APQP process.
 PPAP demonstrates if a supplier can replicate the production of parts with consistency to a customer’s standards.
-In the second half of the APQP, in particular, during PPAP and product launch, Modula VLM boosts supplier’s ability to store and retrieve materials and parts they use to produce components for OEM customers, in such a way to implement and give evidence of tight inventory control, essential element of the process quality control.
-Error prevention in material management and material handling is key to design, plan, and assure product quality.
+In the second half of the APQP, in particular, during PPAP and product launch, Modula VLM boosts supplier’s ability to store and retrieve materials and parts they use to produce components for OEM customers, in such a way to implement and give evidence of tight inventory control, an essential element of the process quality control.
+Error prevention in material management and handling is key to design, plan, and assure product quality.
 The PPAP process specifically requires very accurate management of first production samples; they have to be very carefully identified, documented, and controlled in type and quantity.
 Because they are used to validate the end product manufacturing and assembly process, in its early phase.
 Moreover, they are used to validate products against customer requirements defined at the beginning of the APQP.
 Suppliers must prove their process is high quality, stable, and fully controlled, including their supply chain management.
 They don’t have only to show good quality product samples, to be approved for production supply.
 Because their process quality and stability is what assures that all their products, over time, will comply with specifications.
-Precision, stability, and error prevention is the key.
+Precision, stability, and error prevention are the key.
 Therefore, the adoption of VLM technology assures that both OEM and supplier:

 - Can safely store all samples and first batch of parts approved for production, available to be inspected and audited, including samples of sub-parts and raw materials used to manufacture the parts; and